-Speaking with one of the Akron estate planning lawyers at Slater & Zurz will ensure that your wishes are executed.
+Speaking with one of the Akron estate planning lawyers at the Slater & Zurz law firm, will ensure that your wishes are executed.
 Managing your estate is an ongoing process.
 If your situation changes, the team at Slater & Zurz can help.
 It is vital to update your estate plan as life circumstances change.

 Some people believe that only retirees need to worry about estate planning.
 This view is deeply mistaken.